quanyang/percy-docs/docs/tutorials/rails.md

-# Percy tutorial for Rails
+# Tutorial: Using Percy with Rails

 This 2 minute guide walks you through cloning the TodoMVC example app, making some changes, and seeing the visual difference in Percy's visual review tool.